 - Financing expertise—Financing is critical to anyone in the construction business.
 A bank should have a variety of loan options and the ability to structure solutions that go outside the box, if necessary.

 Relationships are never a one-way street.
-Business owners should also work on your business's behalf to foster a better relationship with it by utilizing the following:
+Business owners should also work on their business’s behalf to foster a better relationship with their bank by utilizing the following:

-- Share success stories—Share good news and good press.
+- Success stories—Share good news and good press.
 Banks like to lend to successful clients.

-- Go beyond banking—Bankers are human.
+- Beyond banking—Bankers are human.
 Don’t be afraid to share personal information, as you see fit, that goes outside the banking realm.
-At the end of the day, it only helps to further strengthen your relationship.
+At the end of the day, it only helps to let your banker know your ultimate objectives, both personal and in business.
+Like a financial advisor who builds an investment plan to meet your retirement goals, a good banker will make sure your business has the options available to meet the business’s goals.
 Choosing a bank that values its relationships above all else means that a bank can offer personalized solutions.